Credit card payment

 Breakfast.
 Guided tour of Sopot - a lively seaside resort popular for relaxation, the port in Gdynia and Gdynia Aquarium, a maritime museum based in an historic ship, return to Gdansk.
 Free time in the city center for gift shopping, farewell dinner in a fishermans restaurant, overnight stay at a hotel.

 Breakfast, a boat trip around the port of Gdansk passing the Westerplatte, where the Second World War started or visit to Sztutowo – famous as a place of German Nazi concentration camp from II World War (a Museum nowadays).
 Return to Gdansk airport or train station for your departure.

-Tour dates: tour starts everyday between 1st of March and 1st of November 2022 on your request by email: email@example.com
+Tour dates: tour starts everyday between 1st of March and 1st of November 2024 on your request by email: email@example.com

 - services of English speaking licensed guide-driver,

 - all transfers by car, van or minibus (depends on group size),